OmegaSquad82/bluebuilds/README.md

 ## Images

 All images are built with a selection of common packages and flatpaks.
-ZRAM is pre-configured to use system default compression (likely LZ4) and from 2xRAM up to 32 GiB as Swap space and Virtual Memory settings have been configured for both more and low latency swapping.
+ZRAM is pre-configured to use system default compression (likely LZ4) and from 2xRAM up to 32 GiB as Swap space and Virtual Memory settings have been configured for both increased amount of and low latency swapping.
+The latency improvements come at a price of a higher likelyhood of page faults because readahead has been deactivated.

 ### Aubertit